Grice Peters

-Background

-Grice Peters (born Martin Charles Grice Peters) aka GRICE, is a South London-born English art rock musician, singer songwriter, guitarist, multi instrumentalist and producer.
-Grice formed and fronted underground brit-pop flavoured bands Laugh like A Madman, The Burning Martyrs, The Martyrs, SWANSTON and the avant-garde art rock outfit hungersleep, before starting his solo career.
+Grice Peters (born Martin Charles Grice Peters), also known as GRICE, is a South London-born English art rock musician, singer-songwriter, guitarist, multi-instrumentalist and producer.
+Peters formed and fronted underground Britpop flavoured bands Laugh Like a Madman, the Burning Martyrs, the Martyrs, SWANSTON and the avant-garde art rock outfit Hungersleep, before starting his solo career.

-Grice Peters is also a fellow of The Royal Society of Arts.
+Peters is also a fellow of The Royal Society of Arts.

 Career

-In 2012, he released his debut solo GRICE album, PROPELLER, which featured saxophonist Raphael Ravenscroft and pedal steel guitarist BJ Cole, as well as a number of contributors including Markus Reuter, 05Ric, and Luca Calabrese amongst others.
+In 2012, Peters released his debut solo GRICE album, PROPELLER, which featured saxophonist Raphael Ravenscroft and pedal steel guitarist BJ Cole, as well as a number of contributors including Markus Reuter, 05Ric, and Luca Calabrese amongst others.
 The album was produced by Lee Fletcher and co-produced by Grice.
 In 2013, the track "Highly Strung" was remixed by English synthesizer player, keyboardist and composer Richard Barbieri.
 "Highly Strung" was selected by Tom Robinson and played on his BBC Radio 6 Music Mixtape show.

 In 2015, GRICE released his second album ALEXANDRINE, working again with Richard Barbieri and Steve Jansen.
 The album also features Hossam Ramzy, the Egyptian born master percussionist and arranger, providing signature percussive soundscapes and arrangements.

-The track "She's in my Garden" was supported by Tom Robinson and played on his BBC Radio 6 Music radio show.
+The track "She's in My Garden" was supported by Tom Robinson and played on his BBC Radio 6 Music radio show.

 In 2017, GRICE released a five track EP, The Grey of Granite Stone.

-In 2019, GRICE released the One Thousand Birds and was invited as a special guest on Tom Robinson's Saturday night show on BBC Radio 6 Music.
+In 2019, he released One Thousand Birds and was invited as a special guest on Tom Robinson's Saturday night show on BBC Radio 6 Music.

-In 2020 Grice released his One Thousand Birds Symphony album combining field recordings of birdsong with an illustrious cast of musicians.
+In 2020, he released his One Thousand Birds Symphony album combining field recordings of birdsong with an illustrious cast of musicians.

 His fifth album Polarchoral was released in 2022.

 Reviews

 Grice is foremost a songwriter and his songs have been described as: "acoustic rock diamonds" His music has been described as "a restless and challenging cocktail of electro-acoustic glitch, art-rock and avant-pop synthesis".

 His solo album PROPELLOR has been described as having: "'the intensity of Mark Hollis or Tim Bowness with a Beatle-esque sweetness" and was "highly recommended" by Chris Jones in his writings on inner culture.

-It has also been described as having "all the best elements of Talk Talk and Kate Bush " by Paul Gray.
+It has also been described as having "all the best elements of Talk Talk and Kate Bush" by Paul Gray.